 The academic advising program at NDSU is designed to facilitate the student's intellectual and personal growth, to assist students in using university resources, and to guide students in making informed choices regarding academic and career plans.
 Following admission to NDSU, each student is assigned an adviser from the college or department in which the student is majoring.
 If a major has not been declared, an assignment is made with an adviser in the Advising Resource Center.
 Advisers assist students in selecting courses to ensure a balanced education and they help interpret university and college policies and requirements.
 However, students are responsible for their academic decisions including the selection of courses, meeting course requisites (co-requisites/prerequisites), and adhering to policies, procedures, and deadlines.
 Students are encouraged to see their adviser prior to registration.
 Students with adviser holds are required to meet with their advisers before the hold is lifted.
 Adviser assignments and holds can be viewed on Campus Connection.

 At any time, students and their advisers may track their degree progress using the Academic Requirements Report (degree audit) feature on Campus Connection.
 This functionality is interactive and allows students to plan and track their degree progress.
 Instructions and information on how to access and utilize these reports are available to both students and advisers.

 Advisers also assist students with campus resources, referrals, career planning, and campus policies and procedures.
 NDSU delivers services to support student academics and meet special needs.
 Refer to the Advising Resource Center for additional information and services.

-Each of the academic colleges has a College Liaison within the Office of Registration and Records who serves as a central point of contact to support and facilitate academic advising activities for faculty and professional advisers working with undergraduate (including pharmacy programs) student degree progress.
+Each of the academic colleges has a Degree and Records Analyst within the Office of Registration and Records who serves as a central point of contact to support and facilitate academic advising activities for faculty and professional advisers working with undergraduate (including pharmacy programs) student degree progress.